SAP-samples/btp-secure-development/exercises/ex2/README.md

 ```

-✅ Exploitation Successful: The application returned the entire contents of the Customers table instead of just the record for customer ID 1004100.
+✅ Exploitation successful: The application returned the entire contents of the Customers table instead of just the record for customer ID 1004100.

 ### 📌Critical Vulnerability Summary